bueler/p4pdes/c/BESTPRACTICES.md

 best practices for codes in "PETSc for PDEs"
 ============================================

-My goal for myself is to use consistent best practices.
-This goal is not yet achieved, of course.
+My goal for myself is to use consistent best practices, as follows:

   * A feature without a regression test is broken.
   * A code which is not valgrind-clean is broken.